Skip to main content

-Our goal is for our Business Owners Guide to Surcharging is to make sense of surcharging, help you understand how it works and might benefit your business.
+This business owner’s guide aims to make sense of surcharging and explain how it works and might benefit your business.

 What is surcharging?
 A simple definition

-Surcharging is used only to offset credit card, processing
+- used only to offset the cost of credit card processing

-Moreover, regulations, card brand rules, and credit card issuer fees change frequently.
-As a result, many business owners have shifted credit card processing fees to their customers to protect their margins.
-While you can raise prices to offset these costs, a surcharge allows the business to show customers the exact cost of using a credit card instead of other lower-cost payment methods like cash or debit cards.
+Many business owners are considering shifting credit card processing fees to customers to protect their profit margins.
+Surcharging allows businesses to directly show customers the cost of using credit cards compared to other payment methods like cash or debit cards

 The benefits and drawbacks of surcharging